gitpan/Ogre/README.txt

 Some scripts under examples/ require these Perl modules:

  - OIS
- - Readonly
+ - Readonly   (I'm going to remove that..)

 I recommend installing both of them, but you don't have to.

-Note for OIS: there's apparently an incompatibility between versions 0.99_rc1 (which I have installed) and 1.0.0 of libois; in particular in OIS/xs/InputManager.xs you might get two methods failing to work: s/numJoysticks/numJoySticks/ and s/numKeyBoards/numKeyboards/.
-I'll try to get that worked around soon.
+It would be best to install at least version 0.05 of my OIS module, which works with version 1.2 of libois.

 It would be a good idea to make sure you also have installed CEGUI, OIS, libdevil, and nVidia Cg, if those aren't already installed.
-This Perl module currently only provides support for OGRE and OIS, however; I might wrap CEGUI some day, the goal being to run OGRE's samples and tutorials from Perl.
-(The tutorials and documentation for OGRE are excellent.
+This Perl module currently only provides support for OGRE and OIS, however.
-I highly recommend going through them before trying this Perl wrapper.)
-The reason I recommend installing those libraries, is mainly just so you can run the (C++) tutorials.
+The reason I recommend installing those libraries, is mainly just so you can run the (C++) tutorials for comparison.

 INSTALLATION